Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Introduction

 Reduction methods can be classified according to how the FOM is utilized \cite{Rozza.2022}.
-Specifically, intrusive methods rely on structural and parametric knowledge of the FOM.
-A large subclass of intrusive methods are reduced-basis methods, which seek a low-dimensional set of basis vectors spanning a linear or affine subspace on which the system approximately evolves, followed by an (intrusive) projection of the FOM onto this subspace \cite{Rathinam.2003, Ohlberger.2015}.
+Specifically, intrusive methods rely on structural and parametric knowledge of the FOM. {Note that the term ``intrusive'' as adopted here is fully independent from its use in structural mechanics \cite{Mignolet.2013}, and as such partially inconsistent.} A large subclass of intrusive methods are reduced-basis methods, which seek a low-dimensional set of basis vectors spanning a linear or affine subspace on which the system approximately evolves, followed by an (intrusive) projection of the FOM onto this subspace \cite{Rathinam.2003,Ohlberger.2015}.
 Non-projection-based intrusive methods include simplifying assumptions and heuristic reduction.
-On the other hand, non-intrusive methods are fully detached from the FOM equations, i.e., model-free.
-These methods only require state time series data to generate a ROM.
+On the other hand, non-intrusive methods are fully detached from the FOM equations, {\ie}, model-free.
+These methods only require time series data {of the model states} to generate a ROM.

 Many projection-based approaches follow a two-stage procedure to derive a ROM.
-First, the nonlinear system is reversibly transformed into a favorable representation, e.g., some canonical or normal form.
+First, the nonlinear system is reversibly transformed into a favorable representation, {\eg}, some canonical or normal form \cite{Moore.1981,Shaw.1991,Roberts.2008}.
 Subsequently, reduction is performed on the transformed system by systematic truncation or residualization of dynamic components.
-Depending on the original model and the reduction method, the resulting ROM can be anything from a white-box (all equations/terms have a physical meaning) to an almost black-box (purely empirical) model.
-Examples of the first step include proper orthogonal decomposition \cite{Berkooz.1993}, input-output balancing \cite{Moore.1981, Hahn.2002}, singular perturbation canonical form \cite{Khalil.2002}, Weierstrass canonical form \cite{Romijn.Diss}, canonical bilinear or polynomial form \cite{Phillips.2003,Feng.2004,Gu.2011}, and Koopman lifting \cite{Mezic.2005,Williams.2015}.
+Depending on the original model and the reduction method, the resulting ROM can be anything from a white-box (all equations have a physical meaning) to an almost black-box (purely empirical) model.
+Examples of the first step include proper orthogonal decomposition \cite{Berkooz.1993}, {nonlinear normal modes \cite{Shaw.1991,Vizzaccaro.2021},} input-output balancing \cite{Moore.1981,Hahn.2002}, singular perturbation canonical form \cite{Khalil.2002}, Weierstrass canonical form \cite{Romijn.Diss}, canonical bilinear or polynomial form \cite{Phillips.2003,Feng.2004,Gu.2011}, and Koopman lifting \cite{Mezic.2005,Williams.2015}.